Why Choose Northwest Wall Ties

 Stepped cracking follows the mortar joints in a stair-step pattern.
 This is a strong indication of wall tie failure, where expansion or movement is transferring stress through the brickwork.

-Signs of Wall Tie failure
+Signs of Wall Tie Failure!

-When wall ties fail completely, the outer leaf can begin to separate from the structure.
+Outer Leaf Movement / Separation: When wall ties fail completely, the outer leaf can begin to separate from the structure.
 This is a serious issue and requires urgent attention to prevent further structural damage.

-Cracks in rendered surfaces can indicate underlying structural movement.
+Cracks in Render: Cracks in rendered surfaces can indicate underlying structural movement.
 In many cases, this is caused by failing wall ties expanding and pushing against the outer leaf.

-Vertical cracks can form when sections of the wall begin to move independently.
+Vertical Cracking: Vertical cracks can form when sections of the wall begin to move independently.
 This is often linked to failed or missing wall ties allowing separation between the inner and outer leaf.

-A professional wall tie survey is essential to identify the original tie type used in construction.
+Important: A professional wall tie survey is essential to identify the original tie type used in construction.
 Certain types must be isolated or removed after installing a new wall tie system.

 Even with new ties installed, old redundant ties can continue to corrode and expand, causing further cracking and damage if not addressed correctly.